 7. Improve indoor air quality– Often the quality of indoor air can be lower than the quality of outdoor air.
-With traditional HVAC systems, air ducts must be professionally cleaned on a regular basis and even after cleaning dust and allergens are left behind.
-With ductless air conditioning and heating systems however, they offer multi-stage filtration that can drastically reduce dust, bacteria, pollen, allergens and other particulates in the air.
+With traditional HVAC systems, air ducts must be professionally cleaned on a regular basis, and even after cleaning dust and allergens are left behind.
+With ductless air conditioning and heating systems, however, offer multi-stage filtration that can drastically reduce dust, bacteria, pollen, allergens, and other particulates in the air.

 Additionally, ductless systems take advantage of advances in chemistry to reduce effects on the environment.
 Ductless systems use a refrigerant called R410A, which is known for its zero ozone depletion potential.